nf-core/sarek/doc/PROCESS.md

 # Workflow processes

 Several processes are run within the workflow.
-We divide them for the moment into 3 main steps:
+We divide them for the moment into 5 main steps:

-## Preprocessing [Stable]:
+## Preprocessing:

 - MapReads - Map reads with BWA
 - MergeBams - Merge BAMs if multilane samples